-- COSMO WG3a (Matthias Raschendorfer): With respect to questions about the planetary boundary layer and the transfer scheme TURB\TRAN. - COSMO WG3b (Jean-Marie Bettems): With respect to all activities concerning surface aspects. - COSMO WG5 (Flora Gofa): With respect to all activities concerning verification. - COSMO PP C2I (Daniel Rieger): With respect to the transition from COSMO to ICON. - SCA COSMO (Ulrich Schättler): With respect to all activities concerning the ICON code. - SCA EXTPAR (Katherine Osterried): With respect to all activities concerning the EXTPAR code.
+- COSMO WG3a (Matthias Raschendorfer): With respect to questions about the planetary boundary layer and the transfer scheme TURB\TRAN. - COSMO WG3b (Jean-Marie Bettems): With respect to all activities concerning surface aspects. - COSMO WG5 (Flora Gofa): With respect to all activities concerning verification. - COSMO PP C2I (Daniel Rieger): With respect to the transition from COSMO to ICON. - SCA COSMO (Ulrich Schättler): With respect to all activities concerning the ICON code in icon-cosmo-dev in gitlab at DKRZ. - SCA EXTPAR (Jonas Jucker): With respect to all activities concerning the EXTPAR code.